htrgouvea/zarn/README.md

 ### Future work

-- Add support to multiple files context analysis;
+- SARIF output format;
 - A Github Actions App;
+- A engine dedicated to Dataflow, with the following features:
+  - Alias analysis;
+  - Multiple files context analysis;
+- Keep the false-positive and false-negative rate as low as possible.

 ---